Ibrahimsalman01/django-rest-framework-expiring-tokens/README.md

 ## Changelog

+ * 0.1.5
+  * Added an expiry timestamp to token objects
+  * Support for Django 3.2 and Django Rest Framework 3.13.1
  * 0.1.4
   * Fixed a typo causing an incorrect 500 error response with an invalid token.
   * Support Django 1.10 and Django Rest Framework 3.4